 Tetrad synapses of the eye

 During larval development, Dscam1 is expressed in the da neurons of the larval body wall.
 The da neurons create a uniform sensory field that allow larva to respond to mechanical stimulus.
 Morphologically, da neurons resemble oak trees growing in a sunny field.
 In order to maximize coverage of the field, every {cell::cell} interaction (i.e. every synapse) must be a productive one.
 Molecularly, this is accomplished via an extracellular handshake between two copies of DSCAM1.
-If this handshake feels too familiar, a stable, lasting, and productive synapse is actively discouraged until a new and different handshake is felt [Wojtowicz et al., 2004].
+If this handshake feels too familiar, a stable, lasting, and productive synapse is actively discouraged until a new and different handshake is felt (I understand what you mean because I know the story but the second part of the sentence, when you mention “until a new and different handshake is felt”, is not very clear.
+What is the consequence of that new and different handshake?
+I would like to know what happens when the andshake is not familiar, is the synapse formation actively encouraged or is there simply a lack of discouragement?)
+[Wojtowicz et al., 2004].
 The use of DSCAM1 to discern self from non-self determination is not unique to da neurons.
 It is also essential for an equally critical, and arguably more complex, nervous systems including the eye and brain.
 In the developing brain, Dscam1 is expressed in both axonal projections of neurons as they extend from Kenyon cell bodies and bifurcate into the two different mushroom body lobs [Zhan et al., 2004].
-Finally, the involvement of Dscam1 in the innate immune system of insects has been demonstrated [Dong et al., 2006, Watson et al., 2005] where DSCAM1 recognizes and antigen via similar self vs non-self interactions.
+Finally, the involvement of Dscam1 in the innate immune system of insects has been demonstrated [Dong et al., 2006, Watson et al., 2005] where DSCAM1 recognizes an antigen via similar self vs non-self interactions.

 Figure 1.10: Important sites of Dscam1 expression in Drosophila melanogaster Dscam1 has been high-studied in four different regions/cell types.
 (1) Hemocytes of the immune system, where DSCAM1 is involved in antigen recognition; (2) In Class IV da neurons, which sense mechanical stimulation of the larval body wall; (3) In mushroom body neurons of the pupal developing brain; and (4) (not shown) in Tetrad neurons of the eyes.

 With the functionally significance of Dscam1 expression clear, it is important to review research into the mechanisms of generating tremendous isoform diversity.
-Soon after the initial Dscam1 report Celotto and Graveley [2001] investigated the genes developmental regulation.
+Soon after the initial Dscam1 report Celotto and Graveley [2001] investigated the gene’s developmental regulation.
 They focused on the 12 variants of cluster 4 and observed regulation of exon 4.2.
 Embryonic transcripts show little inclusion of this exon, while adult transcripts show frequent inclusion.
 Exon 4.8 demonstrates the opposite behavior.
 Similar regulation of cluster 4 exons was also observed in a closely related species, Drosophila yakuba.

 In 2004, Neves et al. [2004] used a specially designed microarray to robustly characterize Dscam1 molecular diversity.
 They observed, at some rate, inclusion of virtually all alternative exons from clusters 4, 6, and 9.
-Additionally, they examined Dscam1 transcripts obtained from colonies grown from single cells and reported that multiple Dscam1 transcripts were expressed per cell, estimating between 7_50 different combinations per cell, depending on the cell type.
+Additionally, they examined Dscam1 transcripts obtained from colonies grown from single cells and reported that multiple Dscam1 transcripts were expressed per cell, estimating between 7_50 different combinations per cell, depending on the cell type (the word cell is reapeated 4 times in this sentence).
 As discussed above, the use of microarrays to perform this analysis precluded observing any potential coordination between variant exons.